-Ask students if any of them work in an office.
+Ask the learners if any of them work in an office.
 Have they ever been to an office party?
 What was it like?
-Do students think it's a good idea to have parties where they work?
+Do learners think it's a good idea to have parties where they work?
 Does anybody in the class NOT like going to parties or social events with the people they work with?

-1. Tell the class that they have all been invited to an office end-of-year party.
+Tell the class that they have all been invited to an office end of the year party.
 Each person will have a different role.

-Explain that the president of the company is not in the role play, the students must imagine that he or she will be arriving later.
-This means that everybody can gossip about work and complain about the president!
-The objective of the role-play is to find out as much gossip about the company as possible.

-Make sure you explain gossip (uncountable noun) and to gossip (intransitive verb).
+Explain that the President of the company is not in the role play, the students must imagine that he or she will be arriving later.
+This means that everybody can gossip about work and complain about the President!
+The objective of the role play is to find out as much gossip about the company as possible.
+Make sure you explain GOSSIP (uncountable noun) and TO GOSSIP (intransitive verb).